 Library instruction programs should improve the students' ability to use library collections and services effectively, and should include instruction in the use of the full range of information and knowledge resources.
-Instruction may be offered as part of coursework in an academic subject or interdisciplinary program, in a separate course on research skills and information literacy, in workshops, in network-delivered instruction, in term-paper clinics, and through point-of-use aids in the library.
+Instruction may be offered as part of coursework in an academic subject or interdisciplinary program, in a separate course on research skills and information literacy, in workshops, in network-delivered instruction, in termpaper clinics, and through point-of-use aids in the library.
 Standards and guidelines for information literacy and instruction are useful tools in developing and assessing library instruction.
-Standards and guidelines on the topic of information literacy are available on the ACRL Web site www.ala.org/ala/acrl/acrlstandards /standardsguidelinestopic.htm.
+Standards and guidelines are available in ACRL's "Information Literacy Instruction" at www.acrl.org/acrl/issues/infolit.